-With the City of Unley aiming for Carbon Neutral by 2030, we are showing a leadership role in reducing carbon emissions ahead of the State Government targets.
+With the City of Unley aiming for Carbon Neutral by 2030, we are aligning with State Government targets.
 Neutralising these emissions by 2030 will require the purchase of offsets to be achieved without a material cost premium on investments in emissions reduction technologies.
-It also aligns with the South Australian electricity grid which is expected to be 100% net renewables.

-1. Garnaut, R, South Australia's Climate Change Challenge and Opportunity, September 2020
+Garnaut, R, South Australia's Climate Change Challenge and Opportunity, September 2020